Fun, music, games road trips, fun stuff, fun road trip music, fun road trip games, music hot spots in the USA

 a) The Granada was originally a movie theater in the 1930s but is now a music hall featuring a blend of musical genres for every music spectator.
 There is limited seating, but that just lends to their pit-style audience.

-b) The Bottleneck was established in 1984 and is named after its many beer choices.
-Frequent concertgoers love that they can get close to the stage with the good mix of music it offers.
+b) The Bottleneck was established in 1984 and is named after its wide selection of beers.
+Frequent concertgoers love that they can get close to the stage with the great mix of music it offers.
 If singing your own melody sounds appealing, they offer karaoke to anyone daring enough to take the stage.

 c) Liberty Hall is an event center that offers many art performances outside of music, making it a must-see in Lawrence.
 Those who have visited describe its beautiful exterior and interior as breathtaking.
 With its auditorium-style seating, guests can sit back and relax during their chosen live performance.

 a) The Blind Pig is a modest and cozy watering hole with a relaxed atmosphere spotlighting a good mix of music groups.
-It once hosted Nirvana in the 90s, putting them on the map and having a proud feature on the popular television network MTV.
+It once hosted Nirvana in the 90s, putting it on the map and having a proud feature on MTV’s popular television network.

-c) The Ann Arbor Summer Festival brings both local and regional artists to the stage for three full weeks.
+c) The Ann Arbor Summer Festival brings local and regional artists to the stage for three weeks.
 Outside of music, they promote arts, comedy, and theater as well.
-The festival holds ticketed performances inside at the Power Center or Hill Auditorium.
+The festival holds ticketed performances inside the Power Center or Hill Auditorium.

-a) Make Music Madison is an inclusive summer music festival throughout the entire town of Madison, Wisconsin.
+a) Make Music Madison is an inclusive summer music festival throughout Madison, Wisconsin.
 Anyone in Madison can participate in this summer solstice event.
 With more than 100 businesses participating to create over 400 outdoor concerts, this is a fun family affair.
-Did we mention this is all free?
+Did we mention that it is all free?

 b) The Sugar Maple Music Festival is another family-friendly event with the sounds of long-established tunes, musical workshops, dance performances, and collaborative sessions with artists themselves.
 This festival happens at the beginning of August but tickets are limited, so grab them when they become available.